vortexntnu/vortex-auv/mission/internal_status/README.md

 #### Battery
 Running out of power in the middle of a mission is less than ideal, on top of possibly damaging the betteries and other components.

 This node publishes the battery level using the auv/battery_level publisher.
 It also logs the info through `rospy.loginfo`.
 If battery voltages drop beneath a threshold it will start using `rospy.logwarn` instead of `rospyloginfo`.
-If it falls even lower it will write the voltage using `rospy.logfatal` 10 times, with half a second in between.
-Then it will shut down the drone.
+If it falls even lower it will write the voltage using `rospy.logerror`.
 Measured in volt

 ## Inputs and Outputs